 How unemployment affects taxes

-One thing that can sometimes take unemployment recipients by surprise is finding out that unemployment benefits are considered taxable income.
+One thing that can sometimes take unemployment recipients by surprise is finding out that yes—unemployment benefits are considered taxable income.
 That means you will have to pay state and federal taxes on the amount of money you receive, though you won’t have to pay medicare or social security taxes on it.

 You can pay these taxes in two different ways.
 One option is to fill out form W-4V, and request that the taxes are automatically withheld from your unemployment benefits payments.
 If you don’t request to have taxes automatically withheld, you’ll need to make estimated tax payments during the year.
+Beware of this to avoid an unexpected tax bill.

 There is still some uncertainty when it comes to 2020 taxes and how new programs like the PPP loan forgiveness will affect them.
 While lawmakers consider updates, the best thing to do is to stay organized and keep good records of your expenses, so you’re able to take full advantage of deductions if they’re allowed in the future.